notshi/aelua/README.md

 If you would like more dice or alternative images, consider donating them yourself :) See http://code.google.com/p/aelua/source/browse/#svn/trunk/aelua/mods/dice/art/plain for examples of what we need.

 It would be nice to knock up some blender projects and having a clean rendered option.

+###ModBlog - you want chunky fries with that?

+the accompanying blog module to be attached to the wiki or standalone.

 ###ModWaka - A wiki like module.